douglasluna/douglasluna/README.md

 - 👋 Hi, I’m @douglasluna
-- 👀 I’m interested in Cloud Security and DevSecOps
+- 👀 I’m interested in DevSecOps and Cloud Security.
-- 🌱 I’m currently learning AWS, Linux
+- 🌱 I’m currently learning Many things.
 - 📫 How to reach me ...

 <!---